Roughsketch/imagesize/README.md

 # imagesize
 Quickly probe the size of various image formats without reading the entire file.

+The goal of this crate is to be able to read the dimensions of a supported image without loading unnecessary data, and without pulling in more dependencies.
+Most reads only require 16 bytes or less, and more complex formats take advantage of skipping junk data.

 ## Usage
 Add the following to your Cargo.toml:
 ```toml